janluke/cloup/docs/pages/sections.rst

 .. admonition:: The default section

-    Commands that are not assigned to any user-defined section are listed under a section titled "Other commands" which is shows at the bottom of the command help.

-    When the default section is the only one defined, ``cloup.Group`` behaves like a normal ``click.Group``, naming this section just "Commands".
+    All commands that are not explicitly assigned to a section are assigned to a default section, which is *sorted*.
+This section is titled "Other commands", unless it is the only section defined, in which case ``cloup.Group`` behaves like a normal ``click.Group``, naming it just "Commands".

 Each call of ``section()`` creates a new ``Section`` instance and adds it to the ``Group``.
 When you add a section, all the contained subcommands are of